ADJAME, IVORY COAST

 Solo Tour Guides

-To fully appreciate Ivory Coast you need to book a Solo Tour Guide, your local friendly tour guide.
+To fully appreciate Adjame in the Ivory Coast you need to book a Solo Tour Guide, your local friendly tour guide.
 He will be able to show you around like a local.
 Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Solo Tour Guide is there to help you.
 He looks after your safety and welfare at all times.

 Yusuff finished high school in 2010 and has 8 years experience in the teaching industry.
 In addition to this he is actually a rapper of hiphop.
 Note with choosing Yusuff as your guide there should never be a dull moment as he is also a standup comedian.
 Highly talented, his hobbies are swimming and singing as well as of course making people laugh.
 Could be a different tour guide experience for you.